henspace/html-css-js-engine/README.md

 + The maintenance of the code does not require ongoing checks for vulnerabilities that may appear over time in external libraries.

+## Documentation

+Check out the [html-css-js-engine documentation](https://henspace.github.io/html-css-js-engine/) for more detailed information and a test game showing the engine in action.

 ## Source code

 The source code is open source and available in the GitHub